dwongdev/MediaWolf/README.md

 **Note:** Be sure to check out [TheWicklowWolf](https://github.com/TheWicklowWolf) for reference and proof of concepts — it will serve as a guide for formats,docker builds, actions and overall structure/style.

-Thanks for your interest — let’s build something great together! 🚀
+Thanks for your interest! 🚀

 ## **🌍 Proposed Project Features:**